July 13, 2026

 Why Use AI at All?

-But the ideas, choices, and voice are mine.
+The ideas, choices, and voice are mine.
 If you ever have questions or concerns about how I use these tools or if you notice something that doesn’t seem right, I want to hear about it.
+I’ve had people post this essay to say he uses AI, and I’m like, duh.
+And they’re a moron.

 Example Tools I Use